 When embarking on MTB day trips, having supplies is important.
 A cooler can come in handy to keep water and other drinks cold, we well as some food items if need be.
 Of all the cooler brands, OtterBox is certainly one of the most innovative.
 What makes the OtterBox such a great cooler?

-The OtterBox is a decent performing cooler with easy to use latches and sturdy design.
+The OtterBox is a decent-performing cooler with easy-to-use latches and sturdy design.
 It’s the only non-rotomolded cooler tested that’s also rated grizzly-resistant by the IGBC.
-Many find its handles to be comfortable but awkward in shape, and its hinge to be more gracile than many expect, but its solid dry storage tray can’t be beat.
+Many find its handles to be comfortable but awkward in shape and its hinge to be more fragile than many expect, but its solid dry storage tray can’t be beat.

-There are high performing coolers out there, but if you’re a fan of the OtterBox shape, it may just be your cup of tea.
+There are high-performing coolers out there, but if you’re a fan of the OtterBox shape, it may just be your cup of tea.
 In this guide, we will review the brand and discuss some of its most beneficial features.
-This will be an honest review since the market for coolers is very oversaturated.
+As always, this is an honest review.

 OtterBox Cooler Overview

-Throughout many rigorous insulation testings, the OtterBox proved itself to be a solid competitor.
-It has maintained FDA recommended safe food temperatures of less than 40º F for a full five days duing testing.
+Throughout many rigorous insulation tests, the OtterBox proved itself to be a solid competitor.
+It has maintained FDA-recommended safe food temperatures of less than 40º F for a full five days during testing.
 Furthermore, it kept temperatures below 50º F, the average ideal temperature for most types of beer, for 5.8 days – also an above-average performance.

-This is even more impressive considering it’s the only non-rotomolded cooler we tested to achieve above-average scores and even beating some of the rotomolded chests.
+This is even more impressive, considering it’s the only non-rotomolded cooler we tested to achieve above-average scores and even beat some of the rotomolded chests.
 Boasting a shiny silver IGBC grizzly-resistant rating, like several other coolers we tested, the OtterBox is a pretty durable cooler.

 It has some of the thickest walls of any model in our review and large immobile handles that double as tie-downs.
 A rubber gasket makes this icebox airtight and leakproof.
 Even in a 225 lb tester, there are no worries or issues with bouncing up and down on top of this chest – not that we’d recommend doing the same, for safety’s sake.